Adityakeerti/MariThon_SOF/backend/README.md

 A robust FastAPI backend for the MariThon Cargo Laytime & Event Tracker application.
 This backend provides comprehensive maritime document processing, business data extraction, and laytime calculation services.

+> **📖 Note**: This is the backend-specific documentation.
+For complete project setup and frontend instructions, see the main [README.md](../README.md) in the project root.

 ## 🏗️ Architecture Overview

 The backend is built with a modular, service-oriented architecture: